Yasin-109990010/NTNU-Research-Demo-Ahmed-Yasin/README.md

 ## Why it matters
 Multilingual image–text retrieval enables inclusive search experiences for speakers of different languages and showcases the potential of cross-lingual representation learning.

+#⚙️ Parts of this prototype were assisted using GitHub Copilot/Codex under my direction.